FIRE BLANKETS

 -

 Check that the fire blanket has not been used; is not obviously damaged or has any pull tapes missing or unsatisfactorily affixed to the blanket.
-Check the label attached to the blanket to ensure it is manufactured to BS EN 1869.
+Check the label attached to the blanket to ensure it is manufactured to the relevant standard

 -